 No subsistence charges will be levied for borehole construction and test pumping activities.
+This includes deep borehole construction.
+Full subsistence charges apply if abstraction is in operation.

 2.4 Reduced abstraction charges for non-use of metered abstractions

 Abstraction subsistence charges for irrigation will be reduced by 25% subject to proof of nonabstraction during any year.
 Proof will be dependent on the provision of an appropriate and approved water meter and timely and comprehensive reporting of meter readings confirming that no abstraction occurred.
 Reductions will apply during the following year.